Your Debt Collection Rights

 - Under “Debt Collection” click on “Learn more about debt collection”

 - Click on “Explore Basics”at the bottom of the “Get Started” section

 - Look for the “Narrow your results” box and type in: “How can I verify whether or not a debt collector is legitimate?”

 If you are ever not sure who you are talking to or if someone is asking you for financial information over the phone, you may want to check out that they are who they say they are.

 Most debt collectors must have a state license to collect debts.
 They are regulated by the Minnesota Department of Commerce.
 Also, the federal Fair Debt Collection Practices Act gives consumers many rights.

 - Disputing A Debt

-Within 5 days of its first call or letter to you, the debt collector must send you a written notice.
-The notice must state the amount of the debt and the name of the creditor you owe.
-The collector assumes you owe the debt unless you send a written letter to the creditor about why you disagree within 30 days.
+Within 5 days of the first call or letter to you, the debt collector has to send you a written notice.
+The notice has to state the amount of the debt and the name of the creditor you owe.
+The collector assumes you owe the debt unless you send a written letter within 30 days to the creditor about why you disagree.

 Make sure your letter explains why you think the debt is wrong.
 Does the collector have the wrong person?
 Is the amount wrong?
 Give them enough information to investigate the dispute.
 Sign and date the letter and keep a copy for yourself.